 It would be naive to try to sum up a “strong” person in one paragraph, since this topic could really take a book to cover.
-But character strengths tend to lean toward emotionally integrated behaviors that are healthy for ourselves and also interpersonally effective.
+And ther obviously is some element of subjectivity involved in this conversation.
+However, character strengths tend to lean toward emotionally integrated behaviors that are healthy for ourselves and also interpersonally effective.
 Basically, strengths show that we’re being true to ourselves and our values, while also allowing the space for others to be true to their own selves and values.
 And when two people (or more) come together, that there is room for some influence and compromise.

 So, a big part of character strength is seeing that there is more than one’s own perspective.
 If you’re dealing with a person where things have to be “my way, or no way”, this would be a character weakness — an inability to accept influence and to allow other perspectives to be valid.
 Being open to influence from others and their perspectives is a sign of strength.

 Decision-making skills and self-confidence are also character strengths.
 But, one still needs to remain cautious of making decisions on behalf of others.
-It’s a strength to be decisive for ourselves, but it’s important that decisions aren’t not put onto others simply because we believe in our choices.
+It’s a strength to be decisive for ourselves (when they don’t hurt ourselves), but it’s important that decisions aren’t put onto others just because we believe in our choices.

 Similarly, with confidence, there can be a blurry line between confidence and grandiosity.
 Grandiosity is closer to the feeling that we know better than others and that we somehow are higher up, or more worthy than others.
 Some people call this “cocky” or “arrogant”.
 This is not confidence.
-This is a character weakness that stems from insecurity in self-esteem.
+This is a character weakness that stems from insecurity in self-esteem, and deeper unprocessed shame.
 Confidence is knowing and trusting in one’s abilities, and not necessarily having to display it or force it for others to see.
 Confidence is internal and doesn’t require external validation.